weewx/weewx/docs_src/utilities/weectl-station.md

 !!!
 Note
     The `--what` option does not take an equal sign (`=`).
-Just list the desired things to be upgraded, without commas between.
+Just list the desired things to be upgraded, without commas between them.

 For example, to upgrade the configuration file and skins only, you would specify